You have been awarded points.

 Jonas: Oh, my mistake.

 Captain Michael: Amazing is it not?
-I would have never in a million years have thought that human sperm would be compatible with the reproductive organs of an alien species…but here we are.
+I would never in a million years have thought that human sperm would be compatible with the reproductive organs of an alien species…but here we are.

 Jonas: Are you saying that there were…bastard children?